January 27 – March 7, 2021

 Included is a Water Garden, Cherry Commons, Stone Commons and Lavender Garden.

-First time an American artist has led a UK urban development scheme, integrating architectural and landscape design, civic planning and public art in the interests of retail shops and businesses.
+First time an American artist has led an urban development scheme in the UK, integrating architectural and landscape design, civic planning and public art in the interests of retail shops and businesses.

 “Casey Shearer Fountain” at Faunce Hall Brown University 2000 – Providence RI